UTennessee-JICS/MPCC/README.md

 MPCC can be directly used in C/C++ projects, and other languages via the Foreign Function Interface (FFI) please visit the [C/C++ instructions](inst/README_CPP.md) for more information.

+### Tests

+MPCC comes with an extensive test-suite to make sure the results are identical to correlation coefficients computed by e.g. the cor() function in R. The R regression test-suite can be found (here)[tests/]

 ### Issues

 Issues can be raised through the github issue tracker.